zedunaid/zedunaid/README.md

 🚀 Bachelor of Computer Engineering at [KJSCE](https://somaiya.kjsce.edu/en).

 ## About Me 🥳
-- 📍  I'm from Gondia,MH 🇮🇳.
-Currently living in Raleigh, NC 🇺🇸
+- 📍  I'm from 🇮🇳.
+Currently living in 🇺🇸
 - 🌱  I’m currently learning DevOps, CI/CD, PyTorch, Spark and Kafka
 - 👯  I’m looking to contribute on open source softwares that can change lives.
 - 💬  Contact me if you've amazing software engineering opportunities for Summer 2022.